 Mexico is among the trendiest tourist destination in America today, begging the question: Why did it take tourists so long to discover this magnificent place?
-At the heart of the nation’s history and culture is it’s biggest city – Mexico City.
+At the heart of the nation’s history and culture is the biggest city – Mexico City.
 The city has grown tremendously in terms of infrastructure and security and houses some of the tallest skyscrapers in the world.
 Its beautiful and hospitable people, on the other hand, make the city even more attractive.
-That’s without mentioning its many museums, libraries, and restaurants, all of which represents the wonderful history of the Central American nation.
+That’s without mentioning its many museums, libraries, and restaurants, all of which represent the wonderful history of the Central American nation.
 In this article, we look at some of the things that will help you to understand Mexico City better as a visitor.
 Be our guest.

 Go Shopping Along Paseo de La Reforma

 Inarguably one of the most promising commercial hubs in the world, this street will offer you everything you need from fancy boutiques to street vendors.
 Once you are done shopping, you can spend a little bit more time here and visit one of the many banks that line up the entire stretch.
 You will learn everything about The Mexican Stock Exchange from there.
 If you are not into financial stuff, you can go to Monumento a Cuauhtémoc or La Angel de Independencia and discover some of the greatest treasures of the Mexican people.